The Importance of ‘Deep Healing’ to achieve Lasting Wellness

 And yes, I believe the real ‘magic’ lies in inspiring and empowering people to optimize their health and live happy balanced lives.

 Please note: For the purpose of this article, nutritionist refer to nutritional therapists and nutritionists.
-I wrote a small piece explaining the differences between dieticians, nutritionists and nutritional therapists here.
+I‘ve written a small piece explaining the differences between dieticians, nutritionists and nutritional therapists here.

-There is no doubt, that great nutrition and functional medicine can help people make big improvements and even transform lives, but I’ve always questioned whether it’s enough to find ‘true optimal health’ especially with chronic complex illness and help people fulfil their potential.
+There is no doubt, that great nutrition and functional medicine can help people make big improvements and even transform their lives, but I’ve always questioned whether it’s enough to find really ‘optimise health’ especially with chronic complex illness and help people fulfil their potential.

-I guess, what I’m trying to say is, very often nutrition and functional medicine, can often mask symptoms and fail to achieve ‘deep healing’.
+I guess, what I’m trying to say is, very often nutrition and functional medicine, can often support symptoms but fail to achieve ‘deep healing’.

 So what is deep healing?

-I define deep healing as ‘The optimisation of our physical and cognitive state, using physical and psycho-spiritual practices and methods’.
+I define deep healing as ‘The optimisation of our physical and cognitive state, using physical and psycho-spiritual practices and techniques’.

 Dr Lawrence Wilson describes it as ‘The unfolding of the genetic potential of a human being’.